 - About 75% of participants claimed to have some type of dental insurance, but at least 50% of that number is just Medicaid coverage, which is very limited at best.
 State dental policies fail in 1 in 5 children — 17 million children per year go without dental care in the U.S. (DentaQuest Foundation, Pew Center on the States).

 - Of the remaining insured participants, only 21% had private coverage.

 - Only 4% had some other type of coverage.

 Barriers still exist even for the insured, though: a 2009 Harris Interactive/HealthDay Poll says financial burdens caused more than 50% of uninsured and 30% of insured Americans to skip necessary oral care visits during the year.
 One study participant indicated that even though he had dental coverage, out-of-pocket costs were still so expensive that he only went to the dentist for emergencies.
 In other cases, participants felt that even though they had insurance, the quality of care was much lower than if they had better coverage.

 Lack of Insurance

 The remaining 25% of the study participants had no dental insurance at all.
 In nearly all of these cases, lack of oral care was almost entirely due to the high cost of dental care.
 It’s not just a problem in Harlem, or among African Americans.
-There are over 108 million Americans who do not have dental insurance, according to “Oral Health Update in America: A Report of the Surgeon General.”
-If we look at that number next to the number of Americans without medical insurance, it is more than 2.5 times as much.
+There are over 108 million Americans who don’t have dental insurance, according to “Oral Health Update in America: A Report of the Surgeon General.”
+If we look at that number next to the number of Americans without medical insurance, it’s more than 2.5 times as much.